 Riya, who lives in Patna, India, with her aunt and grandmother, didn’t know she needed glasses.
 Her grandmother would tell her that she just had weak eyes, and that it would soon correct itself.

 The solution is so simple and can be life-changing.
-For less than £5, you can provide an eye screening and a pair of brand new glasses for a child like Riya.
+Donate today and you could provide an eye screening and a pair of brand new glasses for a child like Riya.